 Scott J. Peters, a professor at the University of Wisconsin-Whitewater, has conducted extensive research in improving identification of underserved populations.

-Rena Subotnik, founder of the Esther Katz Rosen Center for Gifted Education Policy at the American Psychological Association, recently co-edited a volume on developing human potential in different domains, including mathematics.
+Rena Subotnik, director of the Esther Katz Rosen Center for Gifted Education Policy at the American Psychological Association, recently co-edited a volume on developing human potential in different domains, including mathematics.